2022 Comp Study Analysis

 The City of Roanoke is excited to share with City employees that it has engaged with a compensation consultant to conduct a Classification and Compensation Study and Analysis.
 This study is an important process as the City ensures that its job classification system is accurate and its compensation structure system aligns with the labor market.
 Through this study, the City looks to retain and attract qualified employees; ensure fair and equitable compensation relationships within the organization and alignment with the city’s Diversity, Equity and Inclusion initiatives; maintain pay equity compliance; and ensure competitiveness with the external market.

-Beginning of March 1, all full-time employees will be asked to fill out a Position Description Questionnaire, or PDQ.
-This is a simple form that asks questions about an employees' position and its essential functions and the types of decisions you make on a daily basis.
+Beginning on March 1, all full-time employees will be asked to fill out a Position Description Questionnaire, or PDQ.
+This is a simple form that asks questions about an employee's position and its essential functions and the types of decisions you make on a daily basis.

 Virtual employee sessions are scheduled for the following days and times.